-\paragraphni{Graphs and hyper-graphs in machine learning:} graphs have been a longstanding area of research from mathematics to computer science and now to machine learning.
-Graphs in machine learning have been popularized since the introduction of Probabilistic Graphical Models \cite{koller2009probabilistic}.
+\textbf{Graphs and hypergraphs in machine learning:} graphs have been a longstanding area of research from mathematics to computer science and now to machine learning.
+Graphs in machine learning have been popularized since the introduction of Probabilistic Graphical Models \cite{koller2009probabilistic,bishop2006pattern}.
 In this framework, complex data distributions are defined through the view of the Bayesian principles of cause (prior) and effect (posterior) and Bayesian Networks.
-Then, in the work titled Neural Graph Consensus (NGC) \cite{leordeanu2021semi}, this framework is applied to neural networks, where an edge explicitly models the relationship between two modalities in a MTL system.
-Later, this work is extended to hyper-graphs in \cite{marcu2023self,pirvu2023multi}, where hyper-edges model the relationship of sets of nodes.
-Graphs have been used to model other types of problems as well.
+Then, in the Neural Graph Consensus (NGC) model \cite{leordeanu2021semi}, graphs are constructed on top of neural networks, where an edge explicitly models the relationship between two modalities in a MTL system.
+Later, this work is extended to hypergraphs in \cite{marcu2023self,pirvu2023multi}, where hyperedges model the relationship of sets of nodes.
+Graphs are used to model other types of problems as well.
 The work of \cite{kipf2016semi}, introduces the semantics of Graph Neural Networks as an extension of the Convolutional operator on unstructured grids, which is then applied to specialized domains such as social networks \cite{shlomi2020graph}, modeling particle physics systems, in a field usually called Geometric Deep Learning \cite{bronstein2021geometric}.
 The combination of MTL and graphs in machine learning enables a holistic modeling and understanding of the data.
 For example, in Earth observation many layers from satellites can be combined together to make inferences about future states of our planet, like weather, fires, etc. \cite{reed2023scale,nedungadi2024mmearth,guo2024skysense}.

-In this work we extend the work on neural hyper-graphs by improving on one of its core weaknesses: the rigid structure of the graph which must be pre-defined.
-We employ a single neural network which, through the lens of probabilistic sampling using Masked Autoencoders, models the entire hyper-graph of relations between pairs of nodes in a MTL system.
-Our model is thus suitable for datasets where a holistic understanding between multiple modalities is desired. \\
+In this work we extend the work on multi-modal (multi-task) neural hypergraphs by improving on one of its core weaknesses: the rigid structure of the graph which must be predefined.
+We employ a single neural network which, through the lens of probabilistic sampling using Masked Autoencoders, models the entire hypergraph of relations between pairs of nodes in a MTL system.
+Our model is thus suitable for datasets where a holistic understanding between multiple modalities is desired.